-Mill Branch Trail is a 4.6 mile out and back trail located near Vonore, TN.
+Mill Branch Trail is a 4.6 mile out and back trail located near Vonore, Tennessee.
 The trail is rated as moderate and primarily used for hiking.

 This is a good steep day hike for late fall through early summer.
 You can make a loop hike out if it by linking Crowder Branch.